AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ElasticChain.md

 where $\mathcal{S}=\frac{1}{N!}\sum_{P} P$ is the operation of _symmetrization_, and $N_\alpha$ denotes the number of occurrences of $\varphi_\alpha(\br)$ in the product, so that $M=\sum_\alpha N_\alpha$.
 It turns out that the Hilbert space spanned by these states is the same as that spanned by the states $\ket{\mathbf{N}}$, if the labels $\alpha$ are identified with the momentum labels $n$.

 It's important to note that these bosons are totally distinct from the original particles making up the chain.
-In fact, our original Hamiltonian \eqref{coll_Hchain} doesn't in fact describe indistinguishable particles as written, as each particle is labelled by its position in the chain, with a particle only interacting with its two neighbours.
+In fact, our original Hamiltonian \eqref{coll_Hchain} doesn't describe indistinguishable particles as written, as each particle is labelled by its position in the chain, with a particle only interacting with its two neighbours.
 Since the particles are assumed not to change places, there is no way of assigning statistics to their wavefunction.

 ## Thermodynamic ($N\to \infty$) limit